homabay2016va/VATOOL_Demo/README.md

 ## quick setup
 demova.sql - this is the postgres database backup, go to postgres and restore the file for quick setup.

+After restoring the database, you can go straight to the Dashboard (Type http://dns:port/CRVS or http://localhost/CRVS (If your apache runs in port 80))

 ## for manual setup
 • vadata.csv – This is the original va data (demo data for this purpose)